-The latest in a long line of 5-ink Canon PIXMA printers, it sticks to the formula
+The latest in a long line of effective 5-ink Canon PIXMA printers

 Max Print Size: A4 | Print resolution: 4800 x 1200 dpi | Print speed (6x4; std quality): 35 seconds | Interfaces: USB 2.0, Wi-Fi, Bluetooth | Scanner: Yes | Dimensions: 372 x 315 x 139 mm | Weight: 6.2kg

 Well connected, the printer has built-in Wi-Fi and Bluetooth, and is fully compatible with Canon’s PIXMA Cloud-based printing and scanning facilities, along with a remote printing app that you can install on your smartphone or tablet.
 For standalone control, there’s a neat and intuitive 3in touchscreen.
 A welcome addition is the rear paper input tray that holds plain paper in the front-loading cassette, and up to 20 sheets of photo paper at the rear, at any size up to and including letter/A4 sizes.
 Print quality is excellent for color photos and pretty good for black-and-white images.